Frans van der Lugt: Death and reactions

 He was shot around 09:30 am on Monday, 7 April 2014, aged 75.
 He was the second foreign-born Jesuit in that area to fall victim to the Syrian civil war: Paolo Dall'Oglio was kidnapped in 2013.
 A Vatican spokesperson "expressed 'great pain' over his death", according to the BBC, and the Dutch foreign minister Frans Timmermans called his murder "cowardly".

 Pope Francis appealed to end violence in Syria upon van der Lugt's death, saying: Last Monday in Homs, Syria, the Rev. Fr.
 Frans van der Lugt was assassinated, a Dutch Jesuit brother of mine, 75 years old, who arrived in Syria about 50 years ago; he always did good to all, with gratitude and love, and therefore he was loved and respected by Christians and Muslims.
 His brutal murder has filled me with deep pain and it made me think of a lot of people still suffering and dying in that tormented country, my beloved Syria, already too long in the throes of a bloody conflict, which continues to reap death and destruction.
 I also think of the many people abducted, both Christians and Muslims, in Syria and in other countries as well, among which are bishops and priests.

+Possible sainthood

+Following van der Lugt's death, there was enthusiasm that he could be beatified in the Catholic Church as a martyr for the Christian faith.
+The superior general of the Jesuits and the Bishop of Aleppo were reportedly in support of beginning the process.
+However, it was reported in 2022 that van der Lugt had previously made comments to tourists minimizing the Catholic clerical sex abuse crisis, and that the discovery of said comments had derailed the canonization efforts.